AI-Hypercomputer/maxdiffusion/docs/dgx_spark.md

 ## Part 4: Accessing Your Generated Image

 The generation script saves the final image to its working directory (/app) inside the container.
-Here is the complete workflow to get that image onto your Mac.
+Here is the complete workflow to get that image onto your Laptop.

-### Step 1: Copy the Image from Container to VM
+### Step 1: Copy the Image from Container to DGX Spark

 Open a new terminal window.
 Do not close the terminal where the container is running.
 First, find your container's ID: